PCMDI/input4MIPs_CVs/README.md

 The data from these two inputs, plus information from the CVS, gets combined to create `Database/input4MIPs_db_file_entries.json`.
-This combination is done using `scripts/database-interactions/update-database.py`.
+This combination is done using `python-packages/input4MIPs-CVs/src/input4MIPs_CVs/cli/update-database.py`.
-See the README in `scripts/database-interactions` for details of how to run this script.
+In order to run this script, you should:

+1. Make a virtual environment (e.g. `python3 -m venv venv`)
+2. Install the local `input4MIPs-CVs` package into the environment (e.g. `pip install -e python-packages/input4MIPs-CVs`)

 ### Generating the HTML pages